 If utilizing emergency responders as part of a design, the design professional needs to take into consideration the reliability of the organization providing the emergency response service as well as the level of response that can be provided over the life of the building or facility.
-It is assumed that emergency responders under the direct control of the owner, such as an onsite fire brigade at a manufacturing plant that is staffed by properly trained employees of the owner, can be relied upon in the design process provided the level of response is documented and the key characteristics of the emergency responders are designated as bounding conditions.
+It is assumed that emergency responders under the direct control of the owner, such as an on-site fire brigade at a manufacturing plant that is staffed by properly trained employees of the owner, can be relied upon in the design process provided the level of response is documented and the key characteristics of the emergency responders are designated as bounding conditions.
 This approach would require a reassessment of the design should the level of response be reduced by such factors as reduced staffing, less training, longer response times, inadequate equipment, etc., as required by Section 103.3.11.3.
-However, where emergency response is a service provided by a government entity or public/private organization that is not under the direct control of the owner, a jurisdiction may be reluctant to allow the design to rely on a specified level of response because of the legal ramifications of having to ensure that such level of response will be maintained over the life of the building or facility.
-The jurisdiction should have the final say on what level of emergency response, if any, the design assumes will be available so that the design will not become deficient should the level of emergency response be reduced by the jurisdiction because of a lack of available funds or for other reasons such as changes in response times, water supply or other conditions beyond the immediate control of the jurisdiction or the organization providing the emergency responders.
+However, where emergency response is a service provided by a government entity or public/private organization that is not under the direct control of the owner, a jurisdiction may be reluctant to allow the design to rely on a specified level of response because of the legal ramifications of having to ensure that such level of emergency response, if any, the design assumes will be available so that the design will not become deficient should the level of emergency response be reduced by the jurisdiction because of a lack of available funds or for other reasons such as changes in response times, water supply or other conditions beyond the immediate control of the jurisdiction or the organization providing the emergency response.